arjunsehajpal/arjunsehajpal.github.io/content/posts/model_calibration.md

 feature_df = df.drop(columns=["target"])
 target_df = df["target"]

-x_train, x_test, y_train, y_test = train_test_split(feature_df, target_df, test_size=0.2, random_state=19)
+x_train, x_test, y_train, y_test = train_test_split(
+    feature_df,
+    target_df,
+    test_size=0.2,
+    random_state=19
+)

 RF = RandomForestClassifier(random_state=19)
 rf_classifier = RF.fit(x_train, y_train)
 rf_preds = rf_classifier.predict_proba(x_test)
 ```

 Once the class probabilities are captured, the next step would be to compute the bins for the calibration plot.
 One can use Scikit-learn’s `calibration_curve` method to compute the true and predicted probabilities for a calibration curve.
-This method, discretize the probability range of [0, 1] into a number of bins, mentioned in parameter `n_bins`, passed in the aforementioned method.
+This method, discretize the probability range of [0, 1] into a number of bins, mentioned in parameter `n_bins`, passed in the method above.
 Here, we are creating 10 bins:-

 ```
 cal_y, cal_x = calibration_curve(y_test, rf_preds[:, 1], n_bins=10)